Data-driven equation for drug-membrane permeability across drugs and membranes: Methods

 \subsection{Feature construction and training}

-We apply SISSO to three easily accessible and interpretable primary features: the water-octanol partitioning free energy, $\dgwol$, and the acid dissociation constants \apkatext and \bpkatext.
-We thereby seek a refinement or correction to the commonly used model based on hydrophobicity alone.\cite{Levin1980} To avoid constructing features with different units, we multiply the partitioning free energy by the inverse temperature: $\beta\dgwol$, using $T=300$\,K following Menichetti \etal\cite{menichetti2019drug} Starting with the set of primary features $\Phi_0 = \{\beta\dgwol, \apkamath, \bpkamath\}$, we consider the construction of secondary features for up to two iterations (\ie $q=2$), where $\Phi_1$ and $\Phi_2$ consist of roughly $30$ and $2\,000$ features, respectively.
+We apply SISSO to three easily accessible and interpretable primary features: the water/octanol partitioning free energy, $\dgwol$, and the acid dissociation constants \apkatext and \bpkatext as provided by Menichetti \etal\cite{menichetti2019drug} We thereby seek a refinement or correction to the commonly used model based on hydrophobicity alone.\cite{Levin1980} The mean absolute errors associated with the $\dgwol$ and \pkatext predictions (0.36 kcal/mol\cite{tetko2002application} and 0.86 units,\cite{Liao2009} respectively) make them reliable primary descriptors.
+To avoid constructing features with different units, we multiply the partitioning free energy by the inverse temperature: $\beta\dgwol$, using $T=300$\,K following Menichetti \etal\cite{menichetti2019drug} Starting with the set of primary features $\Phi_0 = \{\beta\dgwol, \apkamath, \bpkamath\}$, we consider the construction of secondary features for up to two iterations (\ie $q=2$), where $\Phi_1$ and $\Phi_2$ consist of roughly $30$ and $2\,000$ features, respectively.
 We limit the SISSO screening size to $500$ and consider up to three-dimensional descriptors.
-We train on 10\% of the available data, and use the remaining 90\% for hold-out evaluation.
+We train on 10\% of the available data (see SI for the input script), and use the remaining 90\% for hold-out evaluation.
 We draw these train/test sets uniformly at random, without replacement.
 To reduce variance, we report the average performance over ten independently drawn train/test sets.
-Ouyang \etal\cite{ouyang2018sisso} emphasized that SISSO works reliably when the number of materials in a training set, $N$, sufficiently exceeds the number of features.
-In particular, SISSO requires $N\geq k q \ln(\#\Phi_q)$, where $k \sim 1-10$ and $\#\Phi_q$ is the size of the feature space at recursion level $q$.
+Ouyang \etal\cite{ouyang2018sisso} emphasized that SISSO works reliably when the number of materials in a training set, $N$, sufficiently exceeds the number of candidate features.
+In particular, SISSO requires $N\geq k d \ln(\#\Phi)$, where $k \sim 1$--$10$, $d$ is the dimension, and $\#\Phi$ is the size of the feature space.
 For $\Phi_2$, the relevant feature space used to train our model, the relation requires $N \geq 10\cdot 2\cdot\ln(2\cdot 10^3) \simeq 150$.
 By training our models with only 10\% of the dataset ($\sim 42\,000$ compounds), SISSO is well within a regime to provide meaningful and consistent results.